 Fortunately, that’s something that’s easy to correct.
-For roofs – it’s the roof top services of Central Florida.
-Another trick is, however, to get the gear you need to deal with life’s little ups and downs without looking like you’re getting ready to be deployed to Khandahar after your shift is done.
+The trick is, though, to get the gear you need to deal with life’s little ups and downs without looking like you’re getting ready to be deployed to Khandahar after your shift is done.

 For me, creating a bug-in/bug-out bag has always been about prioritizing what’s needed to stay alive and how soon help might arrive.
 Unless you work in a ranger station in Nunavit, you probably won’t need a week’s worth of food in a bug-in kit, but I’ve found that office first aid kits are pretty much useless for anything beyond accidental stapler discharges.

 I built this kit as a way to keep myself up and running for 24 hours after a major weather event, social disruption, power outage, whatever.
 The point of all this gear isn’t that it’s enough for me to go full Rockatansky for years on end, it’s enough to keep me secure in my cube for 24 hours.
 That should be more than enough time for help to arrive, and if it’s not, well, that’s what the go-bag and the trunk gun are for.

 Inside an this innocuous waist pack is a surprising amount of stuff.
 To be honest, it’s a bit over-stuffed: If I were to do this again, I’d get a slightly bigger pack.